 7) CONNAUGHT PLACE

 With white, horseshoe, circular-shaped architecture, the market was the largest of its kind when it came into being.
 One of the busiest places in the capital city, Connaught place is situated in the heart of Delhi and is considered to be the most noteworthy shopping hubs of all.
-In the middle of the market, is another famous flea called Palika Bazaar, having fully air-conditioned stores of clothes, perfumes, accessories, footwear, electronics, CDs and many more range of products.
+In the middle of the market, is another famous flea called Palika Bazaar, having fully air-conditioned stores of clothes, perfumes, accessories, footwear, electronics, CDs and much more range of products.

 Connaught place is rich in fashionable clothes, stunning jewellery, Indian books, handicraft items, and electronic goods, and hence is probably the most resourceful market in Delhi, and is a perfect place to shop for some amazing products at undoubtedly affordable prices.

 The market also houses many eating joints, with a wide variety of cuisines.

 Also known as the Central Market, the Nagar is most visited by locals, mainly because the street connects to the metro line, and hence, is another easily approached place.
 The market is again, particularly famous among female shoppers of all age groups, offering a wide range of options, with endless rows of textile and garment stores.
 It is also a popular shopping site where you can get whatever you desire for, other than clothing – accessories, clothes, footwear, bags.
 The extremely skilled Mehendi artists are spotted on every other step on the road-side.
 Bargaining is a must if you wish to get the best in this market.